Chhireshwarnath: Geography and climate

-Chhireswarnath is located in the Terai, the forested and marshy terrain at the base of the Himalaya mountain range.
+Kshireshwornath is located in the Terai, the forested and marshy terrain at the base of the Himalaya mountain range.
 The major rivers surrounding it are the Aurahi and Jalad.
-Chhireswarnath Municipality is famous for its temples and derived its name from the temple Chhireswarnath.
+Kshireshwornath Municipality is famous for its temples and derived its name from the temple Kshireshwornath.

-One can see all six seasons in Chhireswarnath: Basant Ritu (Spring – February/March), Grisma Ritu (Summer – April/May/June), Barsha Ritu (Rainy – July/August), Sharad Ritu (Autumn - September/October), Hemanta Ritu (Autumn-winter - November/December), Shishir Ritu (Winter - December/January).
+One can see all six seasons in Kshireshwornath: Basant Ritu (Spring – February/March), Grisma Ritu (Summer – April/May/June), Barsha Ritu (Rainy – July/August), Sharad Ritu (Autumn - September/October), Hemanta Ritu (Autumn-winter - November/December), Shishir Ritu (Winter - December/January).

-The best time to visit Chhireswarnath is between September and March.
+The best time to visit Kshireshwornath is between September and March.
 During this period, the weather is pleasant and there are several festivals.